lucasmahle/lucasmahle.github.io/_posts/2015-10-07-welcome-to-jekyll.markdown

 title:  "Welcome to Jekyll!"
 date:   2015-10-07 19:17:59
 category: Jekyll
+author: Lucas Mahle
-image: assets/images/o-futuro-do-windows.png
+image: /assets/images/o-futuro-do-windows.png
 tag:
 - primeiro
 - post
-author: Lucas Mahle
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
 <!--more--><span id="#more"></span>